Healthcare in the Netherlands

 You might also see the doctor’s assistant (for blood pressure readings, urine testing, injections) or practice nurse (for monitoring chronic conditions like asthma or diabetes).

-You may have to pay the doctor at the time and use the receipt to reclaim the money from your insurer; the doctor may send you an invoice for you to pass onto the insurance company – or send it direct.
-What you need to do varies from insurance company to insurance company, so check your policy for your payment conditions.
+There are three possible payment options, so check your insurance policy for your payment conditions: You may have to pay the doctor at the time and use the receipt to reclaim the money from your insurer; the doctor may send you an invoice for you to pass onto the insurance company; or the doctor will invoice your insurer direct.

-There is 24-hour healthcare coverage in the Netherlands; out of hours, you’ll usually hear a recorded message on the huisart's telephone telling you how to contact on-call medical services.
+There is 24-hour healthcare coverage in the Netherlands; out of hours you’ll usually hear a recorded message on the doctor's answering machine telling you how to contact on-call medical services.
 Telephone messages are usually in Dutch, so it helps to get familiar with Dutch numbers early on.
-Alternatively, you can call 020 592 3434 for medical advice from a central doctor’s service (Centrale Doktersdienst).
+Alternatively, you can call 020 592 3434 for medical advice from a central doctor’s service (Centrale Doktersdienst) for the closest doctor on-call.

-There are lots of excellent hospitals (ziekenhuis) with high standards of care all over the Netherlands.
-Each hospital used to offer a range of specialisms but they are becoming more specialised.
+There are lots of excellent hospitals in the Netherlands with high standards of care all over the country.
+Each hospital (ziekenhuis) used to offer a range of specialisms but they are becoming more specialised.

 For information on hospital locations, see Expatica's listing of hospitals in the Netherlands.